 In 2008, Natalie Portman played Anne Boleyn in The Other Boleyn Girl.

-Prior to the 2008 presidential election, Natalie Portman supported Senator Hillary Clinton in the Democratic primaries and later campaigned for Senator Barack Obama.
+In 2008, prior to the presidential election, Natalie Portman supported Senator Hillary Clinton in the Democratic primaries and later campaigned for Senator Barack Obama.
+She also expressed respect for John McCain despite disagreeing with his war stance.

-In 2009, Natalie Portman became a vegan after reading Jonathan Safran Foer's Eating Animals.
+In 2009, Natalie Portman became a vegan after reading Jonathan Safran Foer's Eating Animals and later produced a documentary on factory farming systems in the U.S. by the same title.

-In 2009, Natalie Portman met French dancer and choreographer Benjamin Millepied while working on the movie Black Swan.
+In 2009, Natalie Portman met French dancer and choreographer Benjamin Millepied while working together on the film Black Swan.

-In 2009, the song "Natalie's Rap", from an episode of Saturday Night Live hosted by Natalie Portman, was released on the album Incredibad by The Lonely Island.
+In 2009, the song "Natalie's Rap", a sketch from Natalie Portman's 2006 appearance on Saturday Night Live, was released on the album Incredibad by The Lonely Island.

-In 2010, Natalie Portman signed with Dior and has starred in multiple advertising campaigns.
+In 2010, Natalie Portman signed with Dior and has starred in multiple advertising campaigns since then.

 In 2010, Natalie Portman won the Academy Award for Best Actress for her role as a troubled ballerina in Black Swan.